inngest/inngest/docs/SDK_SPEC.md

 - `INNGEST_LOG_LEVEL`
 Recommended as an environment variable to use when debugging issues with an SDK, allowing a Developer to control the log level of the SDK’s internals.
 - `INNGEST_DEV`
 Recommended as a way for the user to inform an SDK that it should connect to an Inngest Dev Server, either by providing a value of `1` or an origin to use.
-See Targetting an Inngest Server [4.2.1].
+See Targeting an Inngest Server [4.2.1].
 - `INNGEST_API_ORIGIN`
 Can be used to allow a Developer to inform the SDK of where it can access the target Inngest Server’s API [4.2].
 In most situations, use of `INNGEST_DEV` will suffice, but this environment variable provides more fine-grained control.
 - `INNGEST_EVENT_API_ORIGIN`